BlaineDev/431-classes-2022/class10/README.md

 1. [Lab 03](https://github.com/THOMASELOVE/431-labs-2022) is due Monday 2022-10-03 at 9 PM.
 (Note the correction in Question 6)
 2. Read Spiegelhalter Chapter 4 (What Causes What?)
 3. Work on your [Project A](https://thomaselove.github.io/431-projectA-2022/) Proposal (early deadline is Monday 2022-10-03 at NOON.)
-4. Now would be a good time to [update your R packages](https://thomaselove.github.io/431-2022/software.html#updating-your-r-packages)
+4. Now would be a good time to [update your R packages](https://thomaselove.github.io/431-2022/software.html#updating-your-r-packages), and maybe take a look at the Quiz 1 instructions (and sample Quiz) I mentioned above.

 ## One Last Thing